pierreavdb/on-taste/content/_index.md

 "Why does everything seem so ugly nowadays?"
 "When did we stop having good taste?"
 From AI slop to endless movie sequels, sweatpants, and grey concrete buildings, a thought seems to be crystallizing in many circles: our collective aesthetic environment is in decline.

 But is there any substance to this claim?
 For example, is popular music **really** getting worse?
-Is “back in my days, we used to have real music on the radio” just a cliché from your grandpa, or an actual phenomenon?
+Is “back in my days, we used to have real music on the radio” just boomer nostalgia, or an actual phenomenon?

-To explore this, we can turn towards the *Billboard* Year-End Hot 100 (the chart that ranks the best-performing singles of the United States), which gives us the most popular songs in any given year.
+To explore this, we can turn towards the *Billboard* Year-End Hot 100, the chart that ranks the best-performing singles of the United States.
 That’s the “popular” aspect.

-I used [Rate Your Music](https://rateyourmusic.com/) (RYM) as a proxy for "artistic value".
+I used **[Rate Your Music](https://rateyourmusic.com/)** (RYM) as a proxy for "artistic value".
 RYM is a sprawling, long-running database and community where listeners rate and review albums, singles, and even films and video games.
 Crucially, the site actively moderates ratings, removes obvious spam, and ensures the averages reflect a serious consensus.
 For cultural data, it’s about as close to a reliable crowd-sourced record of taste as we have.

 So, I took the top 5 most popular songs from the *Billboard* Hot 100 each year from 1960 to 2024 and looked up their score on Rate Your Music.
 This gave me an average rating for each year.